triangledirt/obj/README.md

 ### indicator frequency

 This shows the rate at which the indicator set grows with respect to the growth of the target set.
+That is, the size or cardinality of the set of objects defined by *indicator* divided by the cardinality of the set defined by *target*.

 ### target frequency